- Topic Overview

 If you are having suicidal thoughts, talk to someone about it.
 Call a local suicide hotline, your local health unit, or seek help at a local hospital emergency room.

 Anorexia almost always begins with a plan to follow a strict weight-loss diet.
-Limiting foods then leads to malnutrition and unhealthy weight loss.
+Over time, severely limiting foods leads to malnutrition and unhealthy weight loss.

 As malnutrition sets in, the brain and metabolism change.
 This limits the appetite, how your body uses food, and your ability to think clearly and make good decisions.
-As the illness gets worse, irrational behaviours begin, such as making rules about food or making yourself vomit out of fear of gaining weight ( bulimia ).
+As the illness gets worse, irrational behaviours begin, such as making rules about food or making yourself vomit out of fear of gaining weight.

 Starvation and malnourishment from anorexia can cause complications, such as osteoporosis or an irregular heartbeat .
 Often other mental health conditions occur along with anorexia, such as depression.